shared live+work spaces

 Can I share my room?

-Your account will be charged additional cost contributions for your guest(s) with a minimum of two days, charging stops when their pass is returned (this can be done using the site or app by them or by you).
-You may opt to charge your guest however you want including using our official system.
-If your guest stays long enough, you will no longer be responsible for their membership as they will gain their own.
+Your account will be charged the additional occupant cost contributions for your guest(s) with a minimum of €40 (~5 days), charging stops when their pass is returned (this can be done using the site or app by them or by you).
+If your guest stays long enough without objection, they will become a full member.

 Can I share my pass/account?